QNAP-HomeLAB/docker-scripts/README.md

    - Pay special attention to these variables, as they are ***REQUIRED:***

-     - `var_nas_ip` - this is the Local Area Network IP address of your QNAP
+     - `var_host_ip` - this is the Local Area Network IP address of your QNAP

      - `var_uid` - userid from command `id dockeruser`